By Valerie Coffey

 We have had some misadventures in our ten months as full-time RVers:

-As the cross-traffic received a green light, an over-eager driver in a Jeep Wrangler pulled two vehicle lengths ahead of the stop line, right into the side of the Tuscany.
-Then she refused to move, trapping our toad in the middle of an intersection at rush hour in the PA/NY/NJ tri-state area.
-Her insurance covered the body work to replace our left compartment doors and repaint them, which was eventually completed several months later.
+As the cross-traffic received a green light, an impatient driver in a Jeep Wrangler on the cross street to the left pulled two vehicle lengths ahead of the stop line, right up into the side of the Tuscany.
+Then she refused to move until the police arrived, trapping our toad in the middle of an intersection at rush hour in the NY-NJ-PA tri-state area.
+This bad decision on her part created a delay that gave me time to take pictures!
+The police cited her on the spot, and her insurance covered the body work to replace our left compartment doors and repaint them several months later.

 Then there was the time we were crossing the Continental Divide in Wyoming, on a Saturday night in December around 11 pm.
 We had two of our college kids aboard, and were trying to get over the mountains to beat an impending snow storm and pick up our stranded college freshman on winter break in Salt Lake City.